ps2homebrew/Open-PS2-Loader/README.md

 2. MX4SIO (SD card connected to memory card port via adapter);
 3. iLink (SBP2 compliant storage devices via IEE1394);
 4. SMBv1 shares;
-5. The PlayStation 2 HDD unit.
+5. ATA/IDE HDDs.

+All of the devices mentioned above support multiple file formats, including:
+- ISO;
+- ZSO (Compressed ISO);
+- USB Extreme (ul);
+- Homebrews (Apps)in ELF format;
+- HDDs support the HDLoader format.

+It's now the most compatible homebrew loader.

 >[!NOTE]
->USB/SMB/MX4SIO/iLink support both USBExtreme and \*.ISO formats.\
->PS2 HDD supports HDLoader format.\
->All devices also support ZSO format (compressed ISO).\
->It's now the most compatible homebrew loader.

 OPL is developed continuously - anyone can contribute improvements to the project due to its open-source nature.

 You can visit the Open PS2 Loader forum at:\